cvmoretti/new-relic-mcp/README.md

 # 🚀 New Relic MCP Server

-A **Model Context Protocol (MCP)** server that enables seamless New Relic integration directly within Cursor IDE.
+A **Model Context Protocol (MCP)** server that enables seamless New Relic integration with any MCP-compatible IDE or application.
 Execute NRQL queries, search logs, and monitor applications without leaving your development environment.

 ## ✨ Features

-- **🔍 NRQL Query Execution** - Run custom New Relic queries directly from Cursor
+- **🔍 NRQL Query Execution** - Run custom New Relic queries directly from your IDE
 - **📊 Application Monitoring** - List and search New Relic applications
 - **📝 Log Analysis** - Search and analyze logs using NRQL
 - **🐳 Docker Containerized** - Fully isolated with zero local dependencies
-- **🔄 Persistent Container** - Runs continuously, ready for Cursor connections
+- **🔄 Persistent Container** - Runs continuously, ready for MCP client connections
 - **🛡️ Secure** - Environment-based credential management

 ## 🏗️ Architecture

 ```
-Cursor IDE ↔ MCP Protocol ↔ Docker Container ↔ New Relic CLI ↔ New Relic API
+MCP Client (IDE/App) ↔ MCP Protocol ↔ Docker Container ↔ New Relic CLI ↔ New Relic API
 ```

-The server acts as a bridge between Cursor and New Relic, translating natural language requests into NRQL queries and returning formatted results.
+The server acts as a bridge between any MCP client and New Relic, translating natural language requests into NRQL queries and returning formatted results.

 ## 🚀 Quick Start